uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/questions.md

      - What if Students Professional data gets stolen?
      - What if someone impersonates a student?
      - What if a user's private portfolio content is unintentionally made public?
+     - What if a user upload malisious content (images, links, etc)

      C. User Experience
      - What if the users find it difficult to connect with interested recruiters?